-Our Learning Support Assistants (LSAs) have been trained to deliver a range of interventions such as Lego Therapy.
+Staff have been trained to deliver a range of interventions such as Lego Therapy.

-Our LSAs also support our children in small groups or on a 1:1 basis, where needed.
+Children are also supported in small groups or on a 1:1 basis, where needed.

-We work in collaboration with external agencies to provide support for pupils with SEND, for example the speech and language and specialist teaching service.
+We work in collaboration with external agencies to provide support for pupils with SEND, for example the Speech & Language and the Social, Communication, Interaction & Learning (SCIL) teams.